dommilosz/prolific-assistant/README.md

 ## Installation tutorial

-The most important dependency for this project is the NPM-JS interpreter.
-Before running these commands/scripts, first install NPM-JS.
-You can get it from here https://www.npmjs.com/get-npm.
+The most important dependency for this project is the Node.js interpreter and the NPM-JS package manager.
+Before running these commands/scripts, first install Node.js and NPM-JS.
+You can get them from here: https://nodejs.org/en/download/, https://www.npmjs.com/get-npm.

 In the project directory, you should run: